 Twenty high-arched and 20 low-arched recreational runners (>10 miles per week) were recruited for the study.
 Three-dimensional kinematics and kinetics were collected as subjects ran at 3.5 m/s along a 25-m runway.
 Specific 'motion control' and 'cushioning shoes' were evaluated.
 Statistical measures were used to determine if low- and high-arched runners responded differently to motion control and cushion trainer shoes.

 Low-arched runners had a lower instantaneous loading rate in the motion control condition, and the high-arched runners had a lower instantaneous loading rate in the cushion trainer condition.

-Overall, the results suggested that motion control shoes control rear foot motion better than do cushion trainer shoes.
-In addition, cushion trainer shoes attenuate shock better than motion control shoes do.
-However, with the exception of instantaneous loading rate, these benefits do not differ between arch types.
+Overall, the results suggested that motion control shoes control rearfoot motion better than do cushion trainer shoes.
+Also, cushion trainer shoes attenuate shock better than motion control shoes do.
+However, except for instantaneous loading rate, these benefits do not differ between arch types.

 Running footwear recommendations should be based on an individual's running mechanics.
 If a mechanical analysis is not available, footwear recommendations can be based empirically on the individual's arch type.

 The second (2d) to fourth finger (4d) length ratio (2d:4d) is thought to be related to diverse traits including cognitive ability, disease susceptibility, and sexuality.
 A study examined the relationship between 2d:4d and sports ability in women.

 The highest achieved level of participation in any sport was significantly negatively associated with 2d:4d as was the relationship between 2d:4d and running level.
 Ability in other sports also showed a negative relationship albeit non-significant.